-As research continues to deepen our understanding of psychedelic compounds, we are providing training to clinicians and education to professionals and the public.
+As research continues to deepen our understanding of psychedelic compounds, we are providing educational opportunities to clinicians, professionals and the public.

 Public and Scientific Education